unrealists/hasura-versioned-data-tutorial/readme.md

 ## Fast forward one year

 Today, Hasura is a staple member of my tech stack on every project that can benefit from GraphQL.
-I am grateful for people who made it happen.
-A big thank you from a dreamer who, happily, has nostalgia for the 90s.
+I am grateful for the people who made it happen.
+A big thank you from a dreamer who has happy nostalgia for the 90s.

 Stay safe and sound,